Wiki · Concept · Last reviewed June 23, 2026

 AI Safety Cases

-An AI safety case is a structured argument, supported by evidence, that an AI system is acceptably safe for a specified training, release, or deployment context.
-It makes safety claims inspectable by linking them to assumptions, evaluations, mitigations, counterevidence, and residual risk.
+An AI safety case is a bounded, structured argument, supported by evidence, that an AI system is acceptably safe for a specified training, release, internal-use, or deployment decision.
+It makes safety claims inspectable by linking them to assumptions, threat models, evaluations, mitigations, counterevidence, residual risk, and decision authority.

 Definition

 A safety case is an explicit case for why a system's risk is acceptable in a defined setting.
-In aviation, nuclear power, defense, medical devices, and other safety-critical fields, safety cases are used to organize claims, evidence, and review around a system that could cause serious harm.
+In aviation, nuclear power, defense, medical devices, and other safety-critical fields, safety cases are used to organize claims, evidence, and review around systems that could cause serious harm.

 In AI, the concept is being adapted for frontier models whose capabilities, autonomy, tool use, deployment contexts, and misuse pathways change quickly.
 The core question is not merely "did the model pass an evaluation?"
 It is "what is the full argument that this model, with these safeguards, in this environment, presents acceptable risk?"